sinai-dev/UnityExplorer/README.md

 * Create your own mini-plugin using one of the two plugins above as an example.
 Usually only 1 or 2 simple Harmony patches are needed to fix the problem.

 ## Images

+<i>Note: images may be slightly outdated, taken from version 1.2</i>.

 Scene explorer, and inspection of a MonoBehaviour object: